neilwalkinshaw/mintframework/README.md

 }
 ```

-If you have GraphViz dot installed, you can save this to a file (say, `output.dot`) and convert to a PDF as follows: `dot -Tpdf output.dot > output.pdf`.
+If you have GraphViz dot installed, you can save this to a file (say, `output.dot`) and convert to a PDF as follows: `dot -Tpdf output.dot -o output.pdf`.
 This creates the following result:

 ![Example state machinie](/mint-inference/src/tests/resources/MJExample2.png)